 The programme also offers support for clinicians who have not previously had the opportunity to gain research experience.
 They will receive 12 months’ salary, and funding for research costs, in order to gain insight into research and improve their chances of success in competing for a PhD fellowship.

-Professor Leanne Aitken, co-director of the programme and Associate Dean of Research and Enterprise at the School of Health and Psychological Sciences at City, University of London, shares:
+Professor Leanne Aitken, co-director of the programme and Associate Dean of Research and Enterprise at the School of Health & Psychological Sciences at City, University of London, shares:

 Fellows will receive financial support from Barts Health NHS Trust and East London NHS Foundation Trust for a year after their PhD to remain academically active and continue to benefit from mentoring support from the HARP Faculty for two years.